wp-plugins/rvg-optimize-database/readme.txt

 * Change the settings (if needed) in the WP Admin Panel &raquo; Settings &raquo; Optimize DB Options.

 == Changelog ==

+= 2.8.1 [07/31/2014] =
+* CHANGE: changed the 'edit_themes' capability back to 'administrator'-role
+* BUG FIX: no table names beside checkboxes (rewrote it, so it should work for every site now)

 = 2.8 [07/30/2014] =
 * CHANGE: 'administrator'-role changed to 'edit_themes'-capability